 Alex furrowed his brows.
 A run normally helped him clear his mind but the emotions his former client’s name aroused within him wouldn’t allow it.
 The run could wait.
 He dialled her.

 Alex listened while she spoke.
 Then he hung up the phone.

 The revelation took him by complete surprise.
 Not only did Daniel face criminal investigations for wrongdoings but he was on the verge of losing his business empire.
 Luckily, the investor had already been paid back.
 Daniel, however, had some difficult times ahead of him, to say the least.

 Alex switched off notifications on his phone.
 He did not start running right away.
 The news about his debtor left him pensive.
 It forced a loud exhale.
 Then a complacent smile.
 He looked around at the beautifully manicured lawn surrounding him.
-Time to file a suit, he thought to himself.

 Karma is a bitch, he murmured to himself.